Limitations of Concrete

 - Concrete is susceptible to cracking.
 There are different types and causes of cracking

-- Concrete is bulkier that steel or wood, increasing dead load of structure.
+- Concrete is bulkier than steel or wood, increasing the dead load of the structure.

 - Can experience concrete creep – increase in deformation over time with sustained loading.